Eric Menk: GlobalPort Batang Pier

 In the 2013–14 PBA season, at age 39, Menk signed with the GlobalPort Batang Pier.
-He got his first double-double with Globalport in a overtime win over Alaska in which he had 10 points and 11 rebounds.
+He got his first double-double with Globalport in an overtime win over Alaska in which he had 10 points and 11 rebounds.
 For the Commissioner's Cup, new head coach Pido Jarencio made him the team captain.
 However, he hurt his hamstring during practice, causing him to miss the entire conference as the Batang Pier finished with a league-worst 1–8 record.

 Alaska Aces

 After a brief stint with the GlobalPort, Menk was traded to the Alaska Aces for two second round picks in the 2014 draft.
 There, he was expected to be backup center for Sonny Thoss.
 He played with the Aces for 2 seasons.

 After missing Alaska's first four games due to a groin injury, Menk made his season debut with six rebounds in a win over the Kia Sorento.
-With Thoss injured, he started and led the team with 14 points and 13 rebounds in 27 rebounds in a win over the Blackwater Elite.
+With Thoss injured, he started and led the team with 14 points and 13 rebounds in 27 minutes in a win over the Blackwater Elite.
 He then contributed eight points and six rebounds in a win over Taulava's team, the NLEX Road Warriors.
 In the semifinals against RoS, he had 18 points and seven rebounds in a Game 2 loss, and a double-double of 13 points and 11 rebounds in a Game 3 win.
-Alaska then moved on to the Finals.
+Alaska then moved on to the finals.
 There they lost to the Beermen in seven games.

 In the 2015–16 Philippine Cup, Menk had 12 points in a win over the Batang Pier.
 The next game, his nose was broken before halftime due to an accidental elbow from Marc Pingris, and he couldn't finish the game.
 No surgery was needed and he played the next game without a face mask, contributing nine points and six rebounds in a win over NLEX.
-That conference, they made it all the way to the Finals, and even grabbed a 3–0 lead, but they lost once again to the Beermen.
+That conference, they made it all the way to the finals, and even grabbed a 3–0 lead, but they lost once again to the Beermen.
 In the Commissioner's Cup playoffs, he stepped up in the absence of starting power forward Vic Manuel, and contributed 10 points and five rebounds to send Alaska to the semifinals.
-They would lose once again in the Finals, this time to RoS.
+They would lose once again in the finals, this time to RoS.